haziq-exe/ERGO/README.md

 ## Important Notes

 > **Beta Status**: While the codebase is complete and functional, It is still in its early stages.
-You may encounter bugs – please report them via [Issues](https://github.com/haziq-exe/ERGO/issues).
+You may encounter bugs, these are being worked on.

 > **Documentation**: Comprehensive documentation is in development.
 For now, please refer to the paper for detailed methodology and theoretical foundations.

-## 📄 Citation
+## Citation

 If you use ERGO in your research, please cite our paper: